What is an ECG: Measuring the Heart's Electrical Activity

 Additionally, arrhythmias such as atrial fibrillation or ventricular tachycardia can be identified, each requiring specific diagnostic and treatment approaches to manage underlying conditions.

-• Long QT Interval: A prolonged QT interval on the ECG can increase the risk of certain arrhythmias.
+- Long QT Interval: A prolonged QT interval on the ECG can increase the risk of certain arrhythmias.

-• Short QT Interval: A shortened QT interval can also be associated with arrhythmias.
+- Short QT Interval: A shortened QT interval can also be associated with arrhythmias.

-• Brugada Syndrome: A genetic condition that can cause sudden cardiac death.
+- Brugada Syndrome: A genetic condition that can cause sudden cardiac death.

-• Early Repolarisation: A standard variant of the ECG that can sometimes mimic other abnormalities.
+- Early Repolarisation: A standard variant of the ECG that can sometimes mimic other abnormalities.

-Clinical Applications Of ECGs
+Clinical Applications of ECGs

 ECGs have numerous clinical applications in diagnosing and managing various heart conditions.
 They are commonly used to diagnose and monitor arrhythmias, such as atrial fibrillation and ventricular tachycardia, and to identify signs of cardiac chamber enlargement and conduction disorders.
+ECGs are also used to evaluate the effectiveness of medications and devices, such as pacemakers and implantable cardioverter-defibrillators, in managing heart rhythm disorders.

+In addition, ECGs are used to diagnose and monitor acute coronary syndromes, such as myocardial infarction, and to identify signs of cardiac ischemia.
 They also evaluate certain medications' cardiac effects and monitor patients with known heart conditions, such as heart failure and cardiomyopathy.
 Overall, ECGs are a valuable diagnostic tool in cardiology, allowing healthcare professionals to quickly and non-invasively assess the heart's electrical activity.

 Diagnosis of Heart Conditions